dajooo/better-survival/README.md

 ### 📦 Quick Shulker Box
 Quickly access the contents of a shulker box without placing it:
 - Hold `Shift` and `Right-Click` while holding the shulker box in the air.
-- Alternatively, `Middle-Click` the shulker box within your inventory screen.
+- Alternatively, `Right-Click` the shulker box within your inventory screen.
 - Allows managing shulker box contents directly from inventory.

 ## Installation